 Building up your self-esteem involves unlearning habits of behaviour and thinking you’ve picked up from past experiences.
 It can feel difficult, especially at first, to challenge your inner critic and treat yourself with compassion.
 If you find you are struggling with this, you may benefit from speaking to a professional.

-A coach can also help you understand who you really are and what you want from life, underneath your existing negative thought patterns.
-As your self-esteem rises they can help you to take the action needed to make your goals a reality.
+A self-esteem coach can also help you understand who you really are and what you want from life, underneath your existing negative thought patterns.
+As your self-esteem rises they can help you take the action needed to make your goals a reality.

 The role of our mind is to keep us safe.
 When those feelings of doubt, self-hate and worthlessness come up, understand that our mind is simply trying to keep us safe.
 Your freedom will come when you acknowledge what your mind is trying to do, but explain to it that you are safe, and are not under threat.
-Your goal is to counteract the negative self-talk with words of resilience, strength, and of how much you’ve grown since this experience.

-- Life coach Ben Bidwell on building self-esteem
+- Life coach Ben Bidwell on building self-esteem.